Infiniti QX60 Interior

 - "The JX's cabin is a simple and classy space, with cushy front thrones and the usual barrage of Infiniti-grade supple leather, soft plastics, and textured wood accents." -- Motor Trend (2013)

-The QX60 can seat up to seven people in three rows.
+The Infiniti QX60 can seat up to seven people in three rows.
 Leather upholstery and heated, power-adjustable front seats are standard.
-Heated second-row outboard seats, cooled front seats and a heated steering wheel are optional.
-Test drivers praise the QX60 for having accommodating seats for adults in all three rows, which is rare for the class.
-Reviewers are also impressed with how easy it is to access the third row, thanks to a mechanism that allows the second-row seat to fold forward.
+Heated second-row outboard seats, cooled front seats and a heated steering wheel are available.
+Reviewers praise the QX60’s spacious and comfortable cabin, noting that there’s adult-friendly space in all three rows.
+Test drivers are also impressed with how easy it is to access the third row, even with child safety seats in place.

 - "Passenger space is plentiful, with even the third row possessing enough room for adults.
 The second row can slide forward as far as 5.5 inches to accommodate particularly vertically-gifted third-row occupants." -- Left Lane News

-The 2014 Infiniti QX60 comes standard with a six-speaker stereo, Bluetooth phone connectivity, a USB port, a backup camera and tri-zone automatic climate control.
-Major options include navigation, Bluetooth audio streaming, 13- or 15-speaker Bose stereo systems and Infiniti's Around View monitor, which provides a 360-degree view around the vehicle.
-Optional driver assistance and safety features include blind spot and forward collision warning, lane departure warning and adaptive cruise control.
+The 2015 Infiniti QX60 comes standard with Bluetooth phone connectivity, a USB port, a rearview camera, push-button start, a moonroof and tri-zone automatic climate control.
+Options include navigation, Bluetooth audio streaming, 13- or 15-speaker Bose stereo systems, blind spot monitoring, forward collision warning, lane departure warning, adaptive cruise control and Infiniti's Around View monitor, which provides a 360-degree view around the vehicle to ease parking maneuvers.

 - "The infotainment system, which comprises a touchscreen, rotary knob and traditional buttons, is straightforward and easy to use, and numerous nifty options - like an ‘Around View’ camera system that provides a bird's-eye view of surroundings during parking maneuvers - are available." -- Left Lane News